0xnenlabs/SageAI/README.md

 - Organization through file-centric functions, organized in directories.
 - Strong typing for functions using Pydantic.
-- Built-in in-memory FAISS vector database, with the option to integrate your own.
+- Built-in in-memory Qdrant vector database, with the option to integrate your own.
-- Easily test each function with an associated test.json file, supporting both unit and integration tests.
+- Easily test each function with an associated `test.json` file, supporting both unit and integration tests.
 - Built with CI/CD in mind, ensuring synchronicity between your vector db and the functions directory across all environments.
 - Lightweight implementation with only three dependencies: `openai`, `pydantic`, and `qdrant-client`.